 How much did you spend on this?
 Did you actually buy that?
 You can’t get that, it’s too expensive!
 Sounds familiar?
 Well, you’re not alone.
 In 2018, money arguments were the root cause of more than one in ten divorces, despite the whole ‘for richer or poorer’ part of the vows.
 Money can be a really stressful topic, which can be made worse if you and your partner don’t share the same beliefs.

 Communication and honesty are the keys to success in any relationship, whether that’s romantic, platonic, or even business.
 Being open can help to avoid uncertainty, know where you stand, and start paving the way for future discussions.
-If you’re not happy to talk money with the person you hold most dear, you may want to think about why that is – are you embarrassed, cautious, or is there another reason entirely?
+If you’re not happy to talk money with the person you hold most dear, you may want to think about why that is – are you embarrassed, cautious, hiding how much is in your Stocks & Shares ISA, or is there another reason entirely?